ShrNme/TM3_Tools/README.md

 ## **SET-UP INSTRUCTIONS**

+-Download and unzip the latest (and currently, only) release of TM3Tools, version 0.1

 -Extract the 5 numbered Data.BIN files from the game using an .iso editor.

 -Specify paths to the data files.